LucasFreitaslpf1/lexer/README.md

 * Improve performance for large input files
 * Clean up the messy sections of the code
 * Implement command line arguments
+* Add more documentation about how the code works

 ## Some useful resources: